 Most recently he was recognized for his commitment to and passion for his work by receiving the Maryland Psychological Association’s 2017 award for Lifetime Professional Contributions to Psychology.

 Dr. Savage has served as a leader in his state’s professional organization (MPA) since the Fall of 2007 to 2016.
-He has served as chairman of the Professional Practice Committee, a member of the Legislative Committee, chairman of the Finance Committee, Executive Committee, and Board of Directors of MPA.
-He has held elected positions of Treasurer and President Elect, President (’13-’14) and Past President.
+He has served as chairman of the Professional Practice Committee, a member and chairman of the Legislative Committee, chairman of the Finance Committee, Executive Committee, and Board of Directors of MPA.
+He has held the elected positions of Treasurer and President Elect, President (’13-’14) and Past President.
 He is well regarded by his professional colleagues.

 Dr. Savage has also written a number of articles for the Maryland Psychologist as well as serving on several editorial boards of professional journals: Applied Neuropsychology, Applied Neuropsychology: Adult, and Applied Neuropsychology: Child.

 His experiences have included program development and direction, assessment, supervision and training of psychological associates, consultation with psychologists, consultation in the workplace and in schools, forensic evaluation and testimony, as well as the provision of evaluations and psychotherapy/counseling.

 Dr. Savage has frequently presented workshops or given talks to mental health professionals and educators as well as providing educational workshops to community groups and schools on a variety of topics.
 He is perhaps most well known for his talks on effective parenting based on science and what we know about the brain, stress management, AD/HD, learning disabilities, and individuals who struggle with weak executive skill functions.